rgomez96/Warframe-Linux-Setup/readme.md

 /HOME/user/.steam/root/compatibilitytools.d , leaving it ready to be used on steam for playing Warframe (and other titles that may require it).

-It wasn't necessary to use xboxdrv since Proton-5.1-GE-2, but my testing on Proton-5.4-GE-1 tells me the controller bug is back again.
-So the custom scripts to install xboxdrv as a fake controller are back.

 ## Getting Started

 **VERY IMPORTANT: YOU MUST HAVE LAUNCHED STEAM AT LEAST ONCE BEFORE EXECUTING